SOLOWIN Completes $350 Million Acquisition of AlloyX, Fortifying Long-Term Vision with 12-Month Lock-Up

 - 12-Month Lock-Up Commitment: All AlloyX's selling shareholders—including its core founding team and several prominent strategic investors—are subject to a 12-month lock-up period.
 This legally binding commitment ensures the retention of key technical talents and strategic investors aligning with Solowin’s long-term vision, both financially and strategically, demonstrating their strong confidence in the synergy and potential of the combined entity.

 - Performance-and-Valuation-Driven Incentives: The transaction includes a tiered incentive structure tied to AlloyX’s enterprise valuation milestones.
-Pursuant to the terms of the share purchase agreement, if AlloyX reaches a $600 million valuation within 24 months of closing, an additional $5 million payment will be made to Peter Lok, CEO of Solowin, and a former principal beneficial owner and sole director of AlloyX.
-A further $5 million will be payable to Mr. Lok when and if the valuation achieves the $1 billion milestone within 24 months of closing.
+Pursuant to the terms of the share purchase agreement, if AlloyX reaches a $600 million valuation within 24 months of closing, an additional $5 million payment will be made to the key members of the AlloyX management team.
+A further $5 million will be payable to the members when and if the valuation achieves the $1 billion milestone within 24 months of closing.
 This mechanism is not merely an incentive, but also the Company’s public roadmap for value enhancement.

 Moreover, from an industry perspective, stablecoins are becoming the “key bridge” connecting traditional finance and the digital economy.
 The global stablecoin market cap has approached $283 billion by August 2025 (Source: CoinGecko), with year-to-date trading volume surpassing $20.2 trillion (Source: Coinbase, May 2025).
 Stablecoins are no longer a niche crypto asset but are evolving into core infrastructure for global payments, cross-border remittances, and institutional treasury management.
 This explosive growth is underpinned by increasing regulatory clarity worldwide, which provides a compliant foundation for the industry’s development.

-He added, elaborating on the lock-up period, “The voluntary 12-month lock-up by all shareholders sends a clear message: the AlloyX team isn’t cashing out; they are doubling down on our shared long-term vision.
-We are fully committed to becoming an industry leader in the compliant stablecoin finance sector.”
+Lok added, elaborating on the lock-up period: “The voluntary agreement by all shareholders to a 12-month lock-up period unequivocally demonstrates the AlloyX team’s steadfast commitment to our shared long-term vision of developing a super application powered by stablecoins.
+Furthermore, the implementation of a performance-and-valuation-based tiered incentive structure establishes clear developmental objectives for the team and underscores our resolve.
+We are fully dedicated to positioning ourselves as an industry leader in the compliant stablecoin finance sector, which is valued in the tens of billions of dollars.”

 About SOLOWIN HOLDINGS